gustavostuff/rucopie/README.md

 ## Features

 * Fast environment, it boots on [DietPi](https://dietpi.com/) (highly optimized Raspbian)
+* For the UI:
+    * Thread-based (helps with performance as well)
-* Fast, thread-based, pixel-perfect UI in any resolution that is a multiple of 640x360:
+    * Pixel-perfect in any resolution that is a multiple of 640x360:
       * HD (1280x720)
       * Full HD (1920x1080)
       * WQHD (2560x1440, Raspberry Pi 4 only)
       * 4K (3840x2160, Raspberry Pi 4 only)
-* Highly customizable UI either through system options or themes
+    * Highly customizable either through system options or themes
-* Automatically scaled, pixel perfect games in any resolution (while keeping aspect ratio)
+* Automatically scaled, pixel perfect games (RetroArch) in any resolution
 * Extra video options for bilinear, stretching and other tweaks.

 ![](https://i.postimg.cc/76RKYsSv/screenshot-1618112860.png)